← Blog

 What I’m doing about it

 Because of these incidents, I’ve changed the landing page so that it now leads with “writing app” in the meta descriptions instead of anything that could be read as ambiguous.
 There’s a line in the hero section that says it plainly: No AI ghostwriting.
 No autocomplete.
-Just a better place to write.
+Just a better place to write. (although that’s probably been changed by now, after many iterations of the landing page)

-It feels a little silly to have to disclaim what your product isn’t, but if that’s what it takes for people to actually see what it is, then fine.
+It feels a little silly to have to disclaim what your product isn’t, but if that’s what it takes for people to actually see what it is, fine.
 I’d rather over-clarify than be permanently miscategorized.

 If you’ve read this far and you’re a writer who revises obsessively, who keeps five versions of the same paragraph, who treats every word choice as a decision—Quillium is for you.
 No AI required.